centrapay/centrapay-docs/legacy/src/api/assets/asset-transfers.md

 (eg giftcards or tokens) while others can be transfered only in part (eg money).

 Some assets can be transferred without supplying a recipient.
 A `url` field will be returned in these cases.
-The `url` will go to a page to claim the asset.
+The `url` will link to a page to claim the asset.

 {% reqspec %}
   POST '/api/asset-transfers'